-Shortly after Michelle Garakian replaced Cat Packer in March to become the Los Angeles marijuana czar, the city invoked mandatory timelines to process and approve cannabis business applications and licenses.
+Shortly after Michelle Garakian replaced Cat Packer in March to become the interim Los Angeles marijuana czar, the city invoked mandatory timelines to process and approve cannabis business applications and licenses.

 Unclogging that bottleneck is among Garakian’s top priorities.